isaacambrogetti/FlightsPlot/README.md

 - Y-axis: Price in EUR
 - Each unique flight combination (same dates and times) is shown as a separate line with a different color
 - Legend shows all tracked flight combinations
+- Dates are normalized to English format for consistent grouping across Italian and English emails

+### Example Output

+The plot above demonstrates price tracking for round-trip flights between Zurich (ZRH) and Lisbon (LIS).
+You can see:
+- Multiple flight options tracked over time (September to October 2025)
+- Price trends showing when prices go up or down
+- Different departure/return date combinations as separate lines
+- Clear visualization of the best times to book based on historical price data

 ## Example Files